Full Time House Sitting – Budgeting Blueprint

 We’d love to hear from you, in the comments below, if you travel with an emergency fund yet and what you like to spend your travel money on when visiting new places!

 Dan and Tracy, nomadic entrepreneurs and personal finance experts, have been house sitting full-time in the US since January 2017.
-They share their travels and money tips on their blog, The Money Smart Nomad.
 They also run a couple of remote businesses – a financial planning firm, where Dan helps people living a nomadic lifestyle optimize their finances; and a practice management agency, where Tracy manages a team of virtual assistants.